BrownDogGadgets/3D-Printed-Parts/2AAA-Battery-Holder-with-Holes/README.md

 # 2AAA Battery Holder with Holes

-This is a LEGO Technic compatible file that holds a [2AAA Battery Holder](https://www.browndoggadgets.com/products/aaa-battery-holder-double) for mounting onto a LEGO Technic Beams.
+This is a LEGO Technic compatible file that holds a [2AAA Battery Holder](https://www.browndoggadgets.com/products/aaa-battery-holder-double) for mounting onto LEGO Technic Beams.

 The battery pack sits inside the holder loosely.
 If you want a more secure fit you can add some tape to hold the battery pack into place.